felixjones/felixjones.co.uk/_posts/2022-09-22-tank-controls.md

 No.

 I see a few comments every now and then from players who say the tank controls added tension to the horror.
-I do think they are assigning too much design thought behind the tank controls (IMO they are the solution for fine movement with digital inputs), but I do get what they're saying, it was an emergant part of the Resident Evil experience, attempting to back up from a zombie that got too close, only to trigger a jump scare behind you that you now need to sprint forward to avoid, running around the first zombie.
+I do think they are assigning too much design thought behind the tank controls (IMO they are the solution for fine movement with digital inputs), but I do get what they're saying, it was an emergent part of the Resident Evil experience, attempting to back up from a zombie that got too close, only to trigger a jump scare behind you that you now need to sprint forward to avoid, running around the first zombie.

+This is probably felt best in Resident Evil 4, which is a third-person "over the shoulder" game.
+It was the last Resident Evil game before Capcom went down the weird path of making them action games.
+I feel the availability of strafing is what contributed to the move away from survival horror, and towards action games.

 With that player sentiment towards tank controls, I feel there is something to tank controls that's worth looking into.